Phone Number:

 BP 1200 Purpose

-The specific purpose of this Corporation shall be to represent the Classified Professionals of the California Community College System for participation in governance and to support the mission of the California Community College System.
+The specific purpose of the non-profit Corporation shall be to represent the Classified Professionals of the California Community College System for participation in governance and to

 Adopted: January 29, 2022